Chapter 15 : New Faces and New Places

-“I wasn’t pining,” I laughed, but I didn’t answer her question – I had just realized that I didn’t really miss him.
+“I wasn’t pining,” I laughed, but I didn’t answer her question – I had just realised that I didn’t really miss him.
 And then I started to overthink the situation, and our entire relationship.
 I had never argued with Luke.
 And he was funny, smart, a good listener, good at Quidditch, and not to mention handsome – in other words, the perfect guy.
 He was so perfect that I almost felt he was too perfect.
-As I thought about it, I was unsettled to realize my feelings for him were not what they had been; I was almost… bored… with our perfect relationship.
+As I thought about it, I was unsettled to realise my feelings for him were not what they had been; I was almost… bored… with our perfect relationship.

 No, that couldn’t be possible; before we were together I had spent so long thinking about him and wondering if he liked me… now that we were together it should stay this way, right?

 But I couldn’t help feeling that our relationship wasn’t everything I hoped it would be.
 Maybe since we’d only been dating for about two months, it was too early to tell… maybe it would get better.